Virtual Console: Library history

 The first few Virtual Console games were released to the Wii Shop Channel on November 19, 2006, alongside the launch of the Wii.

-While the gameplay remains unchanged for all of the classic titles offered for the Virtual Console, Nintendo has stated that some games may be improved with sharper graphics or better frame rates.
-In reality, however, many games suffer from drops in frame rate or have graphical glitches not present in the original, and many PAL SNES games run with significantly reduced borders compared to the original cartridge releases.
-As with disc-based games, the Virtual Console service is region-locked—that is, different versions of games are provided to different regions, and game availability may vary from region to region.
+While the gameplay remains unchanged for all of the classic titles offered for the Virtual Console, Nintendo stated that some games could be improved with sharper graphics or better frame rates.
+In reality, however, many games suffered from drops in frame rate or had graphical glitches not present in the original, and many PAL SNES games ran with significantly reduced borders compared to the original cartridge releases.
+As with disc-based games, the Virtual Console service was region-locked—that is, different versions of games are provided to different regions, and game availability varied from region to region.

-Nintendo stated that the Wii Shop Channel would not be used exclusively for retro games, and WiiWare games have appeared in North America as of May 12, 2008.
-These original games are made available through the WiiWare part of the Wii Shop Channel, as opposed to through the Virtual Console.

 Satoru Iwata stated in a speech on March 23, 2006, that Nintendo, Sega, and Hudson Soft were working in collaboration to bring a "best of" series of games to the Wii.
 At E3 2006, Hudson also declared it would bring upwards of 100 titles to the Wii's Virtual Console.
 Additionally, Hudson mentioned that its lawyers were working on acquiring the licenses to games from now defunct companies.
 Nintendo announced MSX compatibility on September 19, 2006, announcing on February 23, 2007, that the MSX titles Eggy and Aleste would be released in Japan.
 In February 2007, a heading for Neo Geo AES games was added to the Japanese Virtual Console page, and in September of that same year, games for that system appeared on the list of future releases, priced at 900 points each.
 Also in September Hudson announced that games made for the TurboGrafx-CD format would also join the Virtual Console beginning in October 2007, with five titles to be released for the remainder of 2007 and ten titles for 2008, each priced at 800 points.

 On June 1, 2007, Nintendo of America issued a press release to announce the upcoming release of its 100th Virtual Console title, which was Zelda II: The Adventure of Link.
 Within this press release, Nintendo stated that more than 4.7 million Virtual Console games had been downloaded, at a rate of more than 1,000 titles an hour.

 Neo Geo AES support was added on September 18, 2007, for the Japanese Virtual Console, becoming the first addition to the list of consoles since the TurboGrafx-16 was added two days after the U.S. launch.

 On October 9, 2007, Nintendo announced that 7.8 million Virtual Console titles had been downloaded, and as of December 2007, this number topped ten million.